 The resulting maps of pedestrian and bicycle/scooter needs show Norfolk’s streets in four levels of need – Low, Medium, Moderate, and High – based on the concentrations of needs data from the analysis and public input.

 The Needs Maps allow projects to be evaluated according to their level of multimodal need.
 This assures that we focus on the highest need areas first.
 However, the Needs evaluation is one of several factors that determine when and how a project gets funded.
-More information is available in the Draft Plan.
+More information is available in the Draft Plan and Draft Appendices.